data-gymnasia/courses/content/_statistics/content.md

-*Solution*.
-Under the null hypothesis, the number of cups identified correctly is 4 with probability $1/\binom{8}{4} \approx 1.4\%$ and at least 3 with probability $17/70 \approx 24\%$.
+*Solution.* Under the null hypothesis, the number of cups identified correctly is 4 with probability $1/\binom{8}{4} \approx 1.4\%$ and at least 3 with probability $17/70 \approx 24\%$.
 Therefore, at the 5% significance level, only a correct identification of all the cups would give us grounds to reject the null hypothesis.
 The $p$-value in that case would be 1.4%.

  Failure to reject the null hypothesis is not necessarily evidence *for* the null hypothesis.
 The **power** of a hypothesis test is the conditional probability of rejecting the null hypothesis given that the alternative hypothesis is true.
 A $p$-value may be low either because the null hypothesis is true or because the test has low power.